UW-GAC/django-anvil-consortium-manager/docs/advanced.rst

 * ``list_table_class``: the table to use to display the list of workspaces
 * ``workspace_detail_template_name``: the template to use to render the detail of the workspace

+You may also override default settings and methods:

+- ``get_autocomplete_queryset``: a method to filter a workspace queryset for use in the :class:`~anvil_consortium_manager.views.WorkspaceAutocompleteByType` view.

 Here is example of the custom adapter for ``my_app`` with the model, form and table defined above.

 .. code-block:: python